 The evolution of a spherical shell of produced by a SN explosion can be approximated by a spherical shock propagation in a uniform medium.
 If the shell evolves in an adiabatic condition, namely if the radiative cooling time of the shell is short enough compared to the time scale of the expansion, the propagation of a spherical shock wave produced by a point explosion in a uniform medium can be described by a Sedov's similarity solution.
 Let the thermal+kinetic energy released by a SN explosion be E_0 , which is transformed to the kinetic energy of expansion of the surrounding gas of density ρ_0 .
-Suppose that the gas is shock compressed in a thin shell of radius r which is expanding at a velocity v.
-Then, we have
+Suppose that the gas

-Figure 3.21 Distribution of SNRs projected on the plane of the Galaxy.
+Figure 3.21: Distribution of SNRs projected on the plane of the Galaxy.

-Figure 3.22 Distribution of SNRs in the z direction as a function of the galactocentric distance.
+Figure 3.22: Distribution of SNRs in the z direction as a function of the galactocentric distance.